HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 Squarespace is leading by far among platforms with more than 50,000 pages in our dataset, with a 22-point difference over the second place, WooCommerce.

-## **Payment providers**
+## Payment providers

-The detection of payment providers is not as advanced or precise as the detection of different e-commerce platforms.
+The detection of payment providers is not as advanced or precise as the detection of different ecommerce platforms.
 This may be because we only analyze the home page rather than the entire website, which might not provide clear indications of the payment providers used.
 You can refer to the [checkpoint on the Wappalyzer GitHub](https://github.com/HTTPArchive/wappalyzer) profile to understand how different payment providers are detected.
 Multiple payment providers can be used on the same website.
 In such cases, the website is counted for each payment provider detected.

-The following section focuses on each website with detected payment providers, even if no e-commerce system was identified.
+The following section focuses on each website with detected payment providers, even if no ecommerce system was identified.

 The data reveals that PayPal is the most commonly detected payment method on mobile websites, appearing on 3.48% of all pages in the dataset.
 This means PayPal was found on approximately 560,000 mobile pages out of more than 16 million analyzed.